1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 Coolant Temperature Sensor Wiring Diagram

-The wiring diagram of the coolant temperature sensor is based on year, make, and model.
-The color of the engine coolant temperature sensor varies and is color-coded according to the make and model.
-Below are the 1, 2, and 3-wire engine coolant temperature sensor wiring diagrams.
+The wiring image of the coolant temperature sensor is based on year, make, and model.
+The color of the engine coolant temp sensor varies and is color-coded according to the make and model.
+Below are the 1, 2, and 3-wire engine ECTS wiring diagrams.

 Related Post: How to Replace a Coolant Temperature Sensor